-Group viewings feed into our chimp brain.
+Group viewings are part of this phenomenon.
 We see other people viewing a property and it triggers a primal competitive instinct.
-Sure, the place isn’t that wonderful, but if the other viewers seem super interested, it must be worth having!
+If the other viewers seem super interested, it must be worth having!

 You are more likely to find a tenant if you arrange group viewings.
 Plus, it is easier from a logistical perspective if you are the one conducting the viewings.
 Have an open house for a few hours on a Saturday or Sunday.
 Advertise it on social media and encourage people to share the post with anyone who might be interested in renting your property.